danielsomerfield/apigee-tutorial/apigee-tutorial/4-setting-up-snap-ci.md

 layout: tutorial
 tag: setup-snap-ci
 ---
-In [the last section](1-setup-build-scripts.html), I finished the basic application, along with tests.
-Now I want to make sure we have continuous integration in place, so it's obvious if I break something when I refactor and enhance the application.
+In [the last section](1-write-your-service.html), we finished the basic application, along with tests.
+Now we want to make sure we have continuous integration in place, so it's obvious if I break something when refactoring or enhancing the application.

 Some people would recommend setting up a continuous delivery pipeline before writing the first line of code, and I think there is merit in that approach, but from my experience, that isn't how things work.
 Developers have mucked around locally for a while and then they decide (or are told) to run this through a CI pipeline.
 If you have written solid tests that run with a simple command, then you won't have to change much to integrate with CI, or even CD.